krist00fer/ef-04-pm/docs/instructions.md

 * The customer will the continue and build and deploy ML-models for predictive maintenance on top of the data, but that is outside of the scope of our engagement.

-### Todo in GitHub
+### Todo in Azure DevOps

 1. Login to Azure DevOps (https://dev.azure.com).

 2. In real world we might work in the customers organization and project but this time we'll setup a new organization (name it anything you want) and project.
 Create a new organization by clicking on the `+ New organization` link in the lower left corner and follow the instructions.
 If you already have an organization that you feel ok to play around with, you can re-use it instead of creating a new.

 3. Inside your new organization create a new project by clicking on `+ Create Project` button in the top right corner.
 Name your project anything you want, use Private and have a quick look at the options you would have if you click on the `Advanced` options.
 This is where you can select what "work item process" you want to work with and that will give you different Work Item Types to work with.
-Keep the default values of `Git` and `Agile`
+In this example we'll use the `Agile`template so make sure that is selected before you continue.

 4. Once created you'll be greeted to your new project and asked how you want to continue.
 Let's go to `Boards->Backlogs`.